A container theorem for general digraphs with forbidden subdigraphs: Degree Estimates without Division by Zero

-For each possible subgraph $F\subseteq H$ with $v(F)=s$ and $e(F)=j$, the number of $j$-sets $\sigma$ in $\cD$ that correspond to a copy of $F$ is at most $C_3 N^s$, where $C_3$ accounts for the number of ways to label the vertices of $F$ and the choices of the ordered pairs.
-Therefore,
+The number of ways to extend this sub-configuration $\sigma$ to a full labeled copy of $H$ is bounded by the number of choices for the remaining $h - s$ vertices from $[N]$.
+Therefore, the co-degree of $\sigma$ is bounded by: